Information for parents/carers

 Universal provision

 Our Children and Family Centres offer a number of universal services to families with children under five years old, in partnership with several other local agencies and organizations.
-Here is a description of the universal services available for families in our area.
-All the sessions below are drop is so no booking is required.

-Stay and Play Sessions provide high quality and stimulating activities, in an informal and relaxing environment, for children aged 0-5.
+• Stay and Play Sessions provide high quality and stimulating activities, in an informal and relaxing environment, for children aged 0-5.
 Activities are based on child initiated play both indoors and outdoors and they encourage interaction between adults and children.
-These sessions are also a great opportunity to meet other parents/cares, share experience and learn about other activities available for families in the area.
+These sessions are also a great opportunity to meet other parents/carers, share experience and learn about other activities available for families in the area.
 Sessions are run by qualified staff and supported by local practitioners such as Speech and Language Therapists, Health professionals, Dieticians, etc.

-Baby Group provides fun and stimulating activities in an informal and relaxing environment for babies up to 12 months.
+• Baby Group provides fun and stimulating activities in an informal and relaxing environment for babies up to 12 months.
 Activities include sensory play, song and rhymes, heuristic play.
 These sessions are also a great opportunity to share experience with other parents/carers and to meet local practitioners in order to discuss issues related to baby development including weaning and breastfeeding.

 Adult education & learning